Determinant/cppromise/README.rst

     promise_t::resolve() const;

-Resolve the promise without empty result.
+Resolve the promise with empty result.
 This may trigger the other promises waiting for the current promise recursively.
 When a promise is triggered, the registered ``on_fulfilled()`` function should be expecting no argument, otherwise a type mismatch is thrown.